 Null

 Flooding is experienced in cities due to anthropocentric actions, and are now exacerbated by Climate change.
-The following maps can be used to see this issue in context of four Indian cities of Bengaluru, Delhi, Chennai and Mumbai.
+The following maps can be used to see this issue in context of several Indian cities - Bengaluru, Delhi, Chennai, Mumbai, Aurangabad, Nasik, Mandi and Hyderabad.
+The first 4 cities are discussed below the key map which can be used to view historical maps against present day flooding areas.

 1936 Map of Bengaluru (Bangalore)